 At a Glance

 There are many different types of turtles in the world, from tiny Mississippi Mud Turtles to giant sea turtles.
-Their sizes range from being able to fit in the palm of your hand to over 2000 lbs (Leatherback sea turtles).
+Their sizes range from being able to fit in the palm of your hand to over 2,000 pounds (Leatherback sea turtles).

 Turtles spend a lot of their time in the water, and their bodies are built for it.
 Their shells are flatter than tortoises to help with streamlined swimming, and they have flipper-like hind legs to help them swim.
 They also tend to be omnivores, meaning they eat plants and small animals like fish or bugs.

 If you’re thinking of getting a pet turtle, keep reading to find out more about them, and you can read on to learn the differences between pet turtles and pet tortoises.